 Best non-toxic foundation

 When looking for a great non-toxic foundation I want it to deliver as both: makeup and skincare.
 And, with the clean beauty brands, it is actually possible!
-Kosas is a relatively new brand on the safer beauty market, it is Leaping Bunny certified, and it claims its line is “quick, active, clean beauty that works the way you want it to.”
+Kosas is a relatively new brand on the safer beauty market, it is Leaping Bunny certified, and it claims their line is “quick, active, clean beauty that works the way you want it to.”

-Kosas’ entire line of makeup is vegan, cruelty-free, and gluten-free.
+Kosas entire line of makeup is vegan, cruelty-free and gluten-free.
 Everything is formulated without mineral oil, talc, silicones, fragrance, parabens, sulfates, and phthalates.

 For medium coverage, I love Kosas Tinted Face Oil Foundation (it comes in 16 shades)